The manufacturers claim that it’s been specifically formulated to help provide you with a boost during exercise.

 Citrulline Dl-Malate is also another of our favorite ingredients not included in Assault.

 The other thing to look out for is stimulant content.
-Caffeine is a great pre workout ingredient, but too much of it can cause unwanted things like the jitters and energy crashes later in the day.
+Caffeine is a great pre workout ingredient, but too much of it can cause unwanted side effects.

 We generally recommend not to be taking more than 150mg of caffeine in your serving of your pre workout, as you’re likely to be getting more from other sources (such as coffee or other supplements).